 Markets and government regulations are always entangled.
 There is no such thing as an absolutely free market.
 Regulations always define the "rules of the game" in the economy.
 Economies that are primarily market-oriented have fewer regulations-ideally just enough to maintain an even playing field for participants.
 At a minimum, these laws govern matters like safeguarding private property against theft, protecting people from violence, enforcing legal contracts, preventing fraud, and collecting taxes.
 Conversely, even the most command-oriented economies operate using markets.
 How else would buying and selling occur?
-But the decisions of what will be produced and what prices will be charged are heavily regulated.
-Heavily regulated economies often have underground economies, which are markets where the buyers and sellers make transactions without the government's approval.
+The government heavily regulates decisions of what to produce and prices to charge.
+Heavily regulated economies often have underground economies (or black markets), which are markets where the buyers and sellers make transactions without the government's approval.